tryyang2001/tp/docs/UserGuide.md

 **Age Input**

-Please input your age as a positive whole number. (e.g. 21)
+Please input your age as a positive whole number (e.g. 21).

 ```text
 __________________________________________________________________________________________________________